 In addition to CUNY Start and CLIP, the two pre-college programs specifically aimed at reducing remediation needs (see chapter 3), there are two dual-enrollment programs that assist high school students to prepare for college and to earn college credit prior to admission to QCC: College Now and BTECH.
 Nationally, dual-enrollment programs have strong outcomes.
 Students who enter college who have enrolled in dual-enrollment programs outperform others in credit accumulation and GPAs and graduate at higher rates.
 They are also the largest feeders into the college.
 In fall 2017, early college initiative programs and College Now accounted for 21% of the college's first-time freshmen.
 College Now, a free college transition and dual-enrollment program, is a partnership with the New York City Department of Education (NYCDOE) and CUNY.
-The program provides college credit courses aligned with first-year study and pre-college High School) is a 9-14 Early College Initiative, a partnership with CUNY, QCC, NYCDOE, and industry partner SAP, in which students are eligible to earn their high school diploma, an A.A.S. degree in Computer Information Systems or Internet and Information Technology within six years.
+The program provides college credit courses aligned with first-year study and pre-college courses that increase students' academic readiness for college.
+BTECH (Business Technology Early College High School) is a 9-14 Early College Initiative, a partnership with CUNY, QCC, NYCDOE, and industry partner SAP, in which students are eligible to earn their high school diploma, an A.A.S. degree in Computer Information Systems or Internet and Information Technology within six years.
 Student are also offered workplace learning experiences and have opportunities for placement into internships and jobs.
 BTECH at QCC launched in fall 2014.